danielyaba/dotfiles/README.md

 ## Best Practices

 * ##### Backup existing Files:
-Before running `Before running stow, ensure no conflicting files already exist in your $HOME directory.
+Before running stow, ensure no conflicting files already exist in your `$HOME` directory.
 Backup or delete them if needed.
-For example:stow`, ensure no conflicting files already exist in your $HOME directory.
-Backup or delete them if needed.
 For example:

 ```
 mv ~/.zshrc ~/.zshrc.bak
 ```

 * #### Ignore Files:
-To skip specific files or directories during the stowing process, create a .stow-global-ignore file in your repository.
+To skip specific files or directories during the stowing process, create a `.stow-global-ignore` file in your repository.
 For example:

 ```
 README.md